Ultimaker FDM 3D Printing DIY Guide

 If at any point you need help, find a Volunteer!
 They can help you set up your print, change materials, and provide recommendations to achieve the best results!

-Important Information on Using the Ultimakers
+Important Info on Using the Ultimakers

 1. The Ultimaker 3D printers may only be used by trained individuals, or under the supervision of a trained volunteer or the Maker Hub Manager.